frvnzz/Huber_Franz-Aurel_EbCRD_Final_Assignment/README.md

 - The **TimerDisplay.cs** script updates the UI to show the remaining time in the game.

 #### Leaderboard
-- The **LeaderboardManager.cs** script manages saving and loading the top scores to a persistent JSON file (`leaderboard.json`) by using the `Application.persistentDataPath`.
+- The **LeaderboardManager.cs** script manages saving and loading the top scores to a persistent .json file (`leaderboard.json`) by using the `Application.persistentDataPath`.
 When the game ends through `GameManager.EndGame()`, the final score is added to the .json by calling `LeaderboardManager.AddEntry()`.
 The leaderboard keeps only the top 5 scores and adds a timestamp for when they were achieved.

 #### Display Scripts